panchul/workspace/doc/Curl.md

     $ curl -H "Content-Type: application/json" -d '{"name":"Something","author":"Someody"}' localhost:8181/Books

-And if the server can figure out the content type, you can drop that too:
+If the server can figure out the content type, you can drop that too:

     $ curl localhost:8181/Books -d '{"name":"Something","author":"Someody"}'